llsoftsec/llsoftsecbook/book.md

 family of mitigations that aim to preserve the intended control flow of a program.
 This is done by restricting the possible targets of indirect branches and returns.
-A scheme that protects indirect jumps and calls is referred to as forward-edge CFI, whereas a scheme that protects returns is said to implement backward-edge CFI.
+A scheme that protects indirect jumps and calls is referred to as forward-edge CFI\index{forward-edge CFI}, whereas a scheme that protects returns is said to implement backward-edge CFI\index{backward-edge CFI}.
 Ideally, a CFI scheme would not allow any control flow transfers that don't occur in a correct program execution, however different schemes have varying granularities.
-They often rely on function type checks or use static analysis (points-to analysis) to identify potential control flow transfer targets.  [@Burow2017] compares a number of available CFI schemes based on the precision.
+They often rely on function type checks or use static analysis (points-to analysis) to identify potential control flow transfer targets.
+[@Burow2017] compares a number of available CFI schemes based on the precision.
 For forward-edge CFI schemes, for example, schemes are classified based on whether or not they perform, among others, flow-sensitive analysis, context-sensitive analysis and class-hierarchy analysis.

-### Clang CFI
+#### Clang CFI

 [Clang's CFI](https://clang.llvm.org/docs/ControlFlowIntegrity.html) includes a variety of forward-edge control-flow integrity checks.
 These include checking